svin24/svin24.github.io/content/blog/On-the-traits-of-good-replacements.md

-All of these tools are fine in their own respects, but they have all failed to completely supplant the software they're seeking to improve upon.[^5] What these projects have in common are that they *expand* on the ideas of their predecessors, rather than *refining* them.
+All of these tools are fine in their own respects, but they have all failed to completely supplant the software they're seeking to improve upon.[^5] What these projects have in common is that they *expand* on the ideas of their predecessors, rather than *refining* them.
 A truly great alternative finds the nugget of truth at the center of the idea, cuts out the cruft, and solves the same problem with less.